 - Completing the bill in small steps makes understanding the process easier and less overwhelming for students. - The most challenging aspect of the bill writing phase is the Fiscal Impact Statement.
 It is not expected that students come up with a firm cost for their legislation.
-The purpose of the activity is to help students understand that bills cost money and to give students an estimate for the cost of their legislation. - Remember that other teachers and students will review your students' bills.
-Please take the time to evaluate them before deciding whether or not to send them to YLI for the Committee Phase. - The last day for teachers to send bills to YLI is Sunday, February 23.
+The purpose of the activity is to help students understand that bills cost money and to give students an estimate for the cost of their legislation.
+The budget should be for the full national cost of the bill (not a per unit budget). - Remember that other teachers and students will review your students' bills.
+Please take the time to evaluate them before deciding whether or not to send them to YLI for the Committee Phase. - The last day for teachers to send bills to YLI is Sunday, February 13.

-Phase IV: Committee and Amendment
+Phase IV: Committee